 Originally published in the June 2017 AHP Connect.

-Fundraising technology is a game changer for fundraising professionals, making it easier to gather, sort and store valuable donor data and insights.
+Fundraising technology is a game changer for hospital fundraising professionals, making it easier to gather, sort and store valuable donor data and insights.
 Use technology to streamline efficiencies and strengthen donor relationships as you strategically integrate functionality across your systems.

 Analyze your data.
 Fundraising technology makes it easy to track results and provide insights.
 User-friendly platforms deliver data offering opportunities for fundraisers to make real-time adjustments to their appeals and campaigns that will better resonate with their donor pool.